Wrestling Hillary Clinton: Part II

 Survivors include his mother, two brothers, a sister, five daughters, two sons, two brothers and several grandchildren and great-grandchildren.

 Like The Warren Report and Life Magazine, The New York Times is sometimes mistaken: Big Daddy had no great-grandchildren yet.
-I was his second oldest grandson, and I was only 17 and I knew my cousins from both marriages and a few suspected from possible extramarital affairs – he was exceptionally handsome and charming, a devil in disguise. ↩︎
+I was his second oldest grandson, and I was only 17 and I knew my cousins from both marriages and a few suspected from possible extramarital affairs – he was exceptionally handsome and charming – though I didn’t see any of them at the funeral. ↩︎